codepath/android_guides/Troubleshooting-Common-Issues-with-Parse.md

 ## Configuring Proper ACLs

-Parse takes its [access control lists](https://parse.com/docs/android_guide#users-acls) very seriously--every object has public read and _owner-only_ write access by default.
-If you have multiple users adding data to your Parse application and they are not all part of the same [role](https://parse.com/docs/android_guide#roles), it's possible that data created by one user cannot be modified by another.
+Parse takes its [access control lists](http://docs.parseplatform.org/android/guide/#security-for-user-objects) very seriously--every object has public read and _owner-only_ write access by default.
+If you have multiple users adding data to your Parse application and they are not all part of the same [role](hhttp://docs.parseplatform.org/android/guide/#security-for-other-objects), it's possible that data created by one user cannot be modified by another.
 The error message is rather cryptic:

 ```
 exception: com.parse.ParseException: object not found for update
 ```

-Review related threads [here](https://parse.com/questions/comparseparseexception-object-not-found-for-update-error-when-the-object-exists), [here](https://www.parse.com/questions/android-object-not-found-for-update) and also [here](https://parse.com/questions/how-to-update-objects-in-android).

-**Note**: It may **not** be possible to fix the ACLs manually for all rows in Parse DB and they keep reverting to their original values.
+Note that it may **not** be possible to fix the ACLs manually for all rows in Parse DB and they keep reverting to their original values.

 ### Solution